-There has also been research on the development of origami shape-building methods that made it more possible to automate the folding process.
-Jun Mitani and Suzuki proposed a method for producing the unfolded papercraft patterns of rounded origami animal figures using triangulated meshes by means of strip-based approximation [Mitani and Suzuki 2004].
-While more recently, Hawkes et al. proposed a self-folding origami sheet called "Programmable Matter," which is an augmented material that combines SMA and a flat sheet composed of interconnected triangular sections [Hawkes et al. 2010].
+There has also been research in the development of origami shape building methods that have made it more possible to automate the folding process.
+Jun Mitani et al. proposed a method for producing the unfolded papercraft patterns of rounded origami animal figures using triangulated meshes by means of strip-based approximation[11].
+While more recently, E Hawkes et al. proposed a self-folding origami sheet called "Programmable Matter," which is an augmented material that combines SMA and a flat sheet composed of interconnected triangular sections[12].
 This Programmable Matter can be programmed to achieve specific shapes or rigidity upon command.
 In the current system, they have been able to transform a flat plane into a basic boat and airplane.
-However, a key difference between our system and the Programmable Matter system is that ours is remotely controlled while theirs utilizes a wired system.
+However, a key difference between our system and the Programmable Matter system is that ours is remote controlled while theirs utilizes a wired system.